Membership Strategies - People Development Magazine

 Conclusion

-Strategic membership management—particularly with the strategic standards of an organization—is viewed in line to maximize the role and effectiveness of an association.
+Strategic membership management—particularly with the strategic standards of an organisation—is viewed in line to maximise the role and effectiveness of an association.
 This means a deep understanding of the association’s mission.
 Also, proper membership objectives should be aligned with that.
 Targeted programs should be developed, and engagement should be fostered to meet organisational goals.
 Overall success can be increased by creating a seamless strategy to affect them.
-Monitoring and evaluating the membership-building process helps ensure the membership activity’s relevancy and merit.
+Monitoring and evaluating the membership-building process helps ensure the relevance and merit of the membership activity.
 This is relevant in the existing environment of the association as it drives closer toward strategic aims to fulfil its mission.